 The power of art

 Featuring works from local, national and international artists, as well as ASU students and faculty, our art exhibits capture the spirit of our community.

 You’ll be dazzled by our extensive collection of specimens.
 Children can get hands on in the Kid Cave while learning about mineral characteristics.

-We are excited to complete the K. Michael Conaway Exhibit.
-The exhibit will feature his service to our nation and West Texas, including serving as chair of both the House Agriculture and Ethics committees.
+This exhibit features former U.S. Congressman Mike Conaway’s service to our nation and West Texas, including serving as chair of both the House Agriculture and Ethics committees.

 November 2022, 2022